 \end{theorem}

-First and foremost, it is worth noting how similar this theorem is with Theorem 1.1 of \cite{trois}.
-It is nearly the same statement with the major difference that instead of Haar unitary matrices, it deals with GUE matrices.
-This is not entirely unexpected since there are some links between those two type of random matrices, indeed the law of the matrix whose columns are the $N$ eigenvectors of a GUE random matrix of size $N$ is the one of a Haar unitary matrix.
-However it is still quite surprising how close the formulas are.
+This theorem should be compared with Theorem 1.1 of \cite{trois} which proves a similar result but with GUE matrices instead of Haar unitary matrices.
+This is not entirely unexpected since there are some links between those two type of random matrices, indeed, the law of the matrix whose columns are the $N$ eigenvectors of a GUE random matrix of size $N$ is the one of a Haar unitary matrix.
+However, it is still quite surprising how close the formulas are.
 Notably if we compare Theorem \ref{3TTheo} of this paper and Theorem 3.4 of \cite{trois}, which are respectively slightly more general version of Theorem \ref{3lessopti} of this paper and Theorem 1.1 of \cite{trois}, then the explicit formulas that they give for the coefficients $\alpha_i^P(f,Z^N)$ almost have the same definition with the only major difference being that we do not use the same interpolation process between our random matrices and the free operators.
-Besides while the heuristic of the proof is the same, the proof themselves do not have much in common.
-Notably, the proof of Proposition \ref{3intercoef} which ensures that the coefficients $\alpha_i^P(f,Z^N)$ are well-defined was a major difficulty which we did not have to deal with in the Hermitian case.
-That being said, the above Theorem calls for a few remarks.
+That being said, while the heuristic of the proofs have some similarities, the proof themselves do not have much in common.
+Notably, the proof of Proposition \ref{3intercoef} which ensures that the coefficients $\alpha_i^P(f,Z^N)$ are well-defined is a major difficulty of this paper which we did not have to deal with in the Hermitian case.